School of Health and Human Sciences

 The Department of Kinesiology offers the major in Kinesiology leading to the bachelor of science degree.
 Students may select concentrations in Kinesiology and Physical Education and Health Teacher Education (licensure track).
 The department also offers minors in Sport Coaching and Community Youth and Sport Development.
 Kinesiology prepares students for careers in preventive and rehabilitative exercise and fitness, and may be tailored to meet the needs and interests of students planning graduate study in athletic training, medicine, occupational therapy, or physical therapy.
 This department also offers graduate studies leading to the master’s degree and doctoral degrees (Ph.D. and online Ed.D.).

 The Department of Nutrition offers undergraduate studies with majors in Human Nutrition and Dietetics, Nutrition and Wellness, and Nutrition Science and graduate programs for the master’s degree, doctoral degree, and a post-baccalaureate dietetic internship certificate.
-The undergraduate Human Nutrition and Dietetics concentration (also known as the Didactic Program in Dietetics) and the Dietetic Internship program are accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association.
+The undergraduate Human Nutrition and Dietetics concentration (also known as the Didactic Program in Dietetics) and the Dietetic Internship program are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 The Department of Peace and Conflict Studies offers a Bachelor of Arts, a Master of Arts, and a Post-Baccalaureate Certificate.
 Peace and Conflict Studies is an area of interdisciplinary study focusing on conflict management and resolution.
 Students receive professional preparation including strategies for building peaceful and just social systems, communities, and societies.

 The Department of Public Health Education offers the Public Health major, leading to the bachelor of science degree.
 Within the Public Health major, students may select a concentration in Community Health Education or Health Studies (online only).
 The Community Health Education concentration is a professional program preparing graduates to become Health Educators.
 The requirements of the Community Health Education concentration meet the professional standards of the field of Health Education allowing graduating students to sit for the Certified Health Education Specialist (CHES) national credentialing exam.
 An online Health Studies concentration is available for those looking for a pre-professional or non-professional degree option.
 A Health Studies minor is also available.
 The department also offers graduate studies leading to a master of public health (M.P.H.) degree and the doctor of philosophy (Ph.D.) degree in community health education.
+Post-Baccalaureate Certificates (P.B.C.) in Health and Wellness Coaching and in Workplace Wellness are available.
 As a complement to the academic enterprise of the department, faculty, and students within Public Health Education are also actively involved in local and national research and outreach.

 The Program in Gerontology is housed in the Department of Social Work and offers an undergraduate minor in gerontology, a post-baccalaureate certificate in gerontology, and an online master of science in gerontology.
 Courses fulfilling the certificate program may be used to meet requirements in a degree program in accordance with the policies of the Graduate School.